brooklynrail/brooklynrail-platform/content/events/2020/07/the-near-future-of-the-public-art-museum.md

 title: The Near Future of the Public Art Museum
-summary: "Writers and art critics, Amanda Fortini, Mary Abbe Hintz, and Seph Rodney will discuss art criticism in the context of our new social reality with David Carrier.
-We'll conclude with a poetry reading from Brandon Downing.
+summary: "Writers and art critics, Amanda Fortini, Mary Abbe Hintz, and Seph Rodney will discuss art criticism in the context of our new social reality with Rail guest critic, David Carrier.
+We'll conclude with a poetry reading from Brandon Downing. "
-  "
 people:
   - person: amanda-fortini
     event_bio: Amanda Fortini has written for The New York Times, The New York Times